phpsite/V1_Basic_no_login/README.md

 This is the most basic version.
 It has no login no join no admin no install and no MySQL db needs

-This is the most basic version.
-It has no login no join no admin no install and no MySQL db needs.

 Install/setup

 1) Rename all "http://xRoot_Domainx.com" to use your domain: